Wyoming Bankruptcy Exemptions

 11 U.S.C. § 522 - Tax exempt retirement accounts (including 401(k)s, 403(b)s, profit-sharing and money purchase plans, SEP and SIMPLE IRAs, and defined benefit plans).

-1-20-110 - Private or public retirement funds or accounts, including IRAs, Roth IRAs, and SEP IRAs.
+1-20-110 - Private or public retirement funds or accounts, including IRAs, Roth IRAs, and SEP IRAs, including inherited accounts.

 9-3-426 - Public employees.